conormcafee/mitso-marketing/src/pages/thoughts/were-hiring-front-end-web-developer.md

 At MiTSO, we work collaboratively to deliver best in class product and performance across all facets of our business.
 You will be an integral part of our team and work together with our digital and marketing experts to provide high quality web solutions; from building e-commerce platforms through to beautifully designed websites for our clients both near and far.

 You will have sole responsibility for developing the front-end of a range of websites and be able to take ideas from concept right through to final launch.
-You will work closely with our Digital Marketing Manager to manage new projects and also deliver ongoing maintenance and support for our existing products.
+You will work closely with our Digital Marketing Manager to manage new projects and deliver ongoing maintenance and support for our existing products.
 You won’t be afraid to work with our team and give your trusted opinion to inform digital content and campaigns.

 **Requirements**